atul4sharma/atul4sharma.github.io/_pages/about.md

 - [ ] Modify blog UI
     - [X] Add **TIL**(Today I learned) format to the blog
-    - [ ] Change the theme of the blog
+    - [X] Change the theme of the blog
+    - [X] Change the font
+    - [ ] Change the highlighting.
+Markdown highlighting is not very intuitive.